-Answer 3 questions based on either the Crime Genre or the Political Genre.
-Students study three texts: one post-2000 prose text like The Kite Runner or Atonement, one poetry, e.g Blake or Coleridge and one further text, e.g The Handmaid's Tale.
-One of these texts must have been written pre-1900.
+Answer 3 questions based on the social and political protest Genre.
+Students study three texts: one post-2000 prose text like The Kite Runner, one poetry, e.g Blake and one further text, e.g The Handmaid's Tale or A Doll's House.

-Section A - Answer one question on an unseen passage within the chosen genre.
+Section A - Answer one question on an unseen passage from any time or place within the social and political protest genre.